 What Is Hydrolyzed Keratin?

 Hydrolyzed keratin is essentially a large protein molecule that has gone through a chemical process that is broken down in a way that allows it to penetrate the hair cuticle.
 "Keratin is a protein that is found in your hair strands.
 It is responsible for your hair’s strength and integrity.
 Hydrolyzed keratin is a protein molecule that is broken down into smaller molecules so that it can penetrate the hair strand," says Dr. Isfahan Chambers-Harris.
 It is sourced from a larger keratin molecule and goes through a process called enzymatic hydrolysis.
 The keratin is broken down by splitting its bond with the addition of hydrogen and hydroxide (water).
-At the end of the chemical process, the keratin is reduced into smaller fragments that can be absorbed by the hair thanks to their lower molecular weight.
+At the end of the chemical process, the keratin is reduced into smaller fragments that can be absorbed by the hair, thanks to their lower molecular weight.